-If this is the first time you have visited this doctor you will be asked to answer questions about your general health as well as the health of your immediate family.
+If this is the first time you have visited this doctor or midwife, you will be asked questions about your general health and the health of your immediate family.
 This gives the doctor an idea of any conditions, such as diabetes or high blood pressure, which may affect the pregnancy.
-Previous pregnancies will also be discussed as past problems or success can be useful in evaluating the current pregnancy.
-Medications you are currently taking will be discussed to determine what is safe for the baby and which medications will need to be eliminated or changed.
-In addition to any other medications you are taking your doctor will more than likely also have you take a prenatal vitamin.
-Finally, you will also be asked the date of your last menstrual period, this will help the doctor determine your due date.
+Previous pregnancies and current medications will also be discussed; all of this is useful in evaluating the current pregnancy.
+Your doctor will more than likely have you start taking a prenatal vitamin if you aren't already.
+Finally, you will also be asked the date of your last menstrual period, and this will help the doctor determine your due date.

-You will have a pelvic and general health exam during your first doctor’s visit.
+A pelvic and general health exam is next.
 The general exam will consist of a height measurement, current weight, and blood pressure.
-These will serve as a baseline for future visits and, with the exception of height, will be checked at e subsequent appointments.
-Additionally, your doctor will check your glands, eyes, ears, nose, throat, lungs, heart, breasts, and abdomen.
+These will serve as a baseline for future visits and, with the exception of height, will be checked at subsequent appointments.
+Your doctor will likely check your glands, eyes, ears, nose, throat, lungs, heart, breasts, and abdomen.
 A pelvic exam is performed to check the health of your cervix and uterus.
-If you have not had a recent pap smear, this will also be done during the pelvic exam.
+If you have not had a recent pap smear, this will be done during the pelvic exam.

-During your first doctor’s visit your doctor will likely order a variety of lab work.
-Some of the tests your doctor may order are a complete blood count, tests to detect a variety of sexually transmitted diseases, and tests that check for genetic abnormalities.
-Depending on how far along you are at your first visit your doctor may also recommend and ultrasound.
+Your doctor will likely order a variety of routine prenatal tests and lab work.
+Some of the tests that may be ordered are a complete blood count, tests to detect a variety of sexually transmitted diseases, and tests that check for genetic abnormalities.
+Depending on how far along you are, an ultrasound may also be recommended.